Ovarian cancer symptoms

 Signs and symptoms of ovarian cancer, fallopian tube cancer and primary peritoneal cancer are often similar to other conditions.
 Find out when your GP should offer you cancer tests.

-About signs and symptoms of cancer of the ovary, fallopian tube or peritoneum
+Symptoms of cancer of the ovary, fallopian tube or peritoneum

-• feeling full quickly when you eat
+- feeling full quickly when you eat

-• loss of appetite
+- loss of appetite

-• pain in the lower tummy area
+- pain in the lower tummy area or back (pelvic or abdominal pain)

-• peeing (passing urine) more often than usual
+- peeing (passing urine) more often than usual

-• needing to pee urgently (feeling like you cannot hold on).
+- needing to pee urgently (feeling like you cannot hold on).

 Other symptoms

-• a change in your normal bowel function (diarrhoea or constipation)
+- a change in your normal bowel function (diarrhoea or constipation)

-• unexplained or extreme tiredness (fatigue)
+- unexplained or extreme tiredness (fatigue).

 If you are aged 50 or older and develop symptoms of irritable bowel syndrome (IBS) for the first time, you should also have tests.
 IBS can cause bloating and changes in bowel function.
 But it does not usually start after the age of 50.
+You should also see your GP about any vaginal bleeding after the menopause, as this can be a cancer symptom.

 We understand that showing any symptoms of what could be cancer is worrying.
 The most important thing is to speak to your GP as soon as possible.
 We are also here if you need someone to talk to.
 You can: